andrewcooke/ParserCombinator.jl/README.md

 # SimpleParser

-This is a simple-to-use parser that tries to be reasonably efficient, without burdening the end-user with too many type annotations.
+This is a simple-to-use parser for Julia that tries to be reasonably efficient, without burdening the end-user with too many type annotations.
 It is similar to parser combinator libraries in other languages (eg Haskell's Parsec).

 **EXAMPLE HERE**